maxiansandu/ProGit_tests/readme.txt

-New changes to test how merge works
+Changes to test how pull works